Kareem Abdul-Jabbar: Skyhook

 Abdul-Jabbar was well known for his trademark skyhook, a hook shot in which he raised the ball and released it at the highest point of his arm's arching motion.
 He could shoot the skyhook from up to 16 ft.
 With his long arms and great height, he released the ball so high that it was difficult for a defender to block without committing a goaltending violation.
 His body being between the defender and the ball made it further difficult to block, as did extending his non-shooting arm to fend off opponents.
 He was stronger shooting the skyhook with his right hand than he was with his left, which he developed in his later years.

 According to Abdul-Jabbar, he learned the move in fifth grade after practicing with the ambidextrious Mikan Drill and soon learned to value it, as it was "the only shot I could use that didn't get smashed back in my face".
 He also watched Cliff Hagan shoot the hook with the St. Louis Hawks.
 To prevent his hook from being blocked from behind, he was advised by Wooden to do away with the typical sweeping motion of a hook shot, instead keeping the ball close to his body and shooting with a straighter motion.
-Addul-Jabbar's hook shot improved in his junior year at UCLA, after the dunk was banned.
+Abdul-Jabbar's hook shot improved in his junior year at UCLA, after the dunk was banned.
 In his final college years, he often released the ball several feet above the rim.